solde/Par/lab4/lab4-par21_03-David Soldevila Daniel Palomo.md

 [nqueens-omp.c](codes/nqueens-omp.c)

-With that changes we got the following elapset tiem and speed up polts.
+With that changes we got the following elapsed time and speed up polts.

 <img src="plots/plots.png">
-<note>Speed U and elapsed time plots for n=13</note>
+<note>Speed Up and elapsed time plots for n=13</note>

-Note that the scalability is not stronger than we have seen at previous seasons.
-Now we are going to discuss the performance with paraver captures.
+Note that scalability is not as perfect as the previous sessions.
+Now we are going to discuss the performance with paraver captures (if it works).